 - It’s hard to continually crank out an all-natural product consistent with the former batch.
 All-natural products tend to be quite expensive as well.

 Whether you choose to purchase truly organic products or products with less natural ingredients, I believe the proof of their effectiveness will always show up in how your skin responds to them—how your skin looks and feels.
-To further the discussion of products and finding what’s right see:

 - Hypoallergenic?
 Non-comedogenic?
 What do these means?